debian-lxc/debian-lxc.github.io/_posts/2015-10-19-Create Unprivileged Jessie Container.md

 - have uid & gid mappings assigned to the user.
 Check ``/etc/subuid`` and ``/etc/subgid``
 - allow the user to use veth with bridge
 - create special cgroup for the user
-- change the container's init from systemd to sysvinit, or use [Ubuntu-patched systemd on the container](/Update%20Systemd.html).
+- change the container's init from systemd to sysvinit.
+This is recommended even if you intend to use [Ubuntu-patched systemd on the container](/Update%20Systemd.html) later

 ## Code convention